(Updated for 2022)

 EMAIL : If you receive an email back, it may contain treatment plan options and even price information if you provided x-rays or medical details.
 If you did not send medical images and they are providing treatment plan options right away…big red flag!!!!

 RED FLAG #6 – Treatment plans prescribed by non-doctors.
 Only doctors should ever give medical advice or treatment plans.
 If information or advice about your health is given to you via a dental secretary, the doctor must give that information to that dental secretary directly.
 When we say directly, we mean that the secretary is in direct daily contact with the doctors themselves, and not an intermediary.
 In some cases, clinics may have non-qualified people deciding treatment plans without consulting doctors.
 Good doctors never risk their reputation!
 Always ask the person you are speaking with if they are in direct communication with the doctors.
+You can always just ask to speak to the doctors!

 In the world of all-on-4 dental implants, no legitimate doctor can give a guaranteed treatment plan without seeing digital images or x-rays.
 At the VERY minimum, you must hear about the specific case in detail before giving medical treatment plans.
 There are many reasons why certain patients do not qualify for dental implants or all-on-4 treatments.
 Legitimate doctors know this, and would never want their patient to travel to another country and find out they can’t have the procedure (unless they have ulterior motives to sell you something else).
 This brings us to the next red flag…